Lingerie boutique Calligramme gets physical on Butler Street

 Two years ago, Upper Lawrenceville wouldn’t have been believable as a specialty lingerie destination.
 But the times are changing, and fast.
 A far cry from its industrial past, the neighborhood is now a magnet for entrepreneurs seeking a promising and — in comparison to other segments of Lawrenceville — affordable spot to hone their niche markets.

-On par with the 10th Ward’s rapidly expanding retail and restaurant landscape, Calligramme opened its lush doors in December 2014, unveiling a well-executed operation backed by anti-consumerism and female empowerment.
+On par with the 10th Ward’s rapidly expanding retail landscape, Calligramme opened its doors in December 2014, unveiling a well-executed operation fueled by anti-consumerism and female empowerment.
 The boutique is the brainchild of Marissa Vogel: Lawrenceville resident, former special education teacher, and firm believer in the power of sensory reception.
 Her space, adorned with mid-century-style furniture and vintage vinyls, exudes equal parts romance and unbridled sensuality.

 Not by accident, the garments Vogel carries are bold and confident — an attractive combination to customers bearing the same attributes.
 Everything from lace-lined bralettes to crotchless (albeit classy) panties fill these shelves.
 But if you’re looking for nipple covers, you’ve got the wrong girl.
 “That’s not really what I’m going for,” she says. “[Calligramme] is just a different kind of vibe.”